Baselios Augen I

-Baselios Augen I was the 17th Malankara Metropolitan and fourth Catholicos of the East in Malankara Orthodox Syrian Church.
+Baselios Augen I (26 June 1884 – 3 December 1975) was the 17th Malankara Metropolitan, the fourth Catholicos of the East in the Malankara Orthodox Syrian Church.
+He was the first Catholicos consecrated in a reunified Malankara Church, by the Patriarch of Antioch in 1964 but his tenure saw a second split in the Holy Church.

 Early days and education

-He was born on 26 June 1884 at Puthencruz, Ernakulam district of the Indian state of Kerala to Chettakulathinkara Abraham Malpan and Annamma of Cheruvillil Valiyal in a Malankara Syrian Orthodox family.
+He was born on 26 June 1884 at Puthencruz, Ernakulam district of the Indian state of Kerala to Thuruthy Chettakulathinkara Abraham Malpan and Annamma of Cheruvillil Valiyal in a Malankara Orthodox Syrian Church family.
 His father was a scholar of Syriac language.
 When he was baptized by Metropolitan Paulos Ivanios, he was named Mathai by the Metropolitan.
 Ivanios was the Syriac teacher and mentor of his father.
 Young Mathai had his primary education at Puthencruz while staying at the home of his mother's family.
 At a very young age, he had accepted the discipleship of Malankara Malpan (Teacher of the Church) V. Rev. Mathen Cor-Episcopa of Konatt and had his theological education from Pampakuda Seminary.
 He was ordained as sub-deacon by Kadavil Paulose Mar Athanasius Metropolitan.
 Mathai joined M.D.
 Seminary School, Kottayam and learned English language.

 In the Middle East

 In those days, Mathai met Dn.
 Sleeba from Syria (later Sleeba Osthathios Metropolitan).
 Together they visited almost every Church in Malankara.
 Mathai used to translate the Syriac speeches of Sleeba.
 Mathai left for Syria with Sleeba in 1905, and was ordained Deacon at Mar Mathai Dayaro (St. Mathew's Monastery) in Assyria.
-During his stay at the oldest monastery of Mar Augen in Thurabdeen, Mathai adopted the name Augen.
-He stayed for a few days with the Patriarch of Antioch, Ignatius Abdul Masih II, at the monastery of Mar Abraham in Thurabdeen.
-Then he travelled to Mardeen and reached Kurkuma Dayara where he stayed for about nine months and studied several rare books in Syriac.
+During his stay at the oldest monastery of Mar Augen in Tur-Abdin, Mathai adopted the name Augen.
+He stayed for a few days with the Patriarch of Antioch, Ignatius Abdul Masih II, at the monastery of Mar Abraham in Tur-Abdin.
+Then he travelled to Mardin and reached Kurkuma Dayara where he stayed for about nine months and studied several rare books in Syriac.
 In 1908 he was elevated to the monastic order of Ramban by Patriarch Ignatius Abdulla at St. Mark's Syrian Orthodox Monastery in Jerusalem.

-While staying at Thurabdeen, Augen Ramban corresponded with some of the leaders in Malankara.
-He provided the information about the deposed Patriarch Ignatius Abdul Masih II to the Metropolitan Vattasseril Dionsius.
+While staying at Tur-Abdin, Augen Ramban corresponded with some of the leaders in Malankara.
+He provided the information about the deposed Patriarch Ignatius Abdul Masih II to the Metropolitan Vattasseril Dionysius.